 The farm currently uses solar to power much of their equipment: water pumps for the fish pond, a drying unit for medicinal herbs and a processing unit for dairy.
 They can now better care for sheep, with machines for milking and feeding, air conditioners and lighting, and they have refrigerators for storing dairy products and medication.

 “We have meters linked to the municipal electricity network.
 Any energy surplus during summer we can provide to the municipality and then during the winter they can cover the shortage.”

 This allows them to continue running training courses on sustainable farming, including workshops for women about small-scale agricultural techniques such as vertical planting, recycling boxes, barrels and pipes, and creating organic gardens with a small water source like a well or tank.

 Energy sovereignty for Lavagornya School

-Solar power also reinforces the stability of non-profit institutions such as schools.
+Solar power in Palestine also reinforces the stability of non-profit institutions such as schools.
 Cremzan, a sensitive area close to the wall in the West Bank, is home to the Lavagornya school, attended by 270 children.
 The solar energy systems installed by PENGON member the Applied Research Institute of Jerusalem (ARIJ) now provide for a large amount of the institution’s operational costs.